dgarcia360/NEMPay/README.md

 NEMPay is a mobile app to transfer [NEM mosaics](https://blog.nem.io/mosaics-and-namespaces-2/) easily.

+Distributed as an open source solution, it can be customized to create apps that transfer assets such as tickets, coupons, stocks or even share representation, cutting costs of acquisition.

 NEMPay has been developed in Ionic, and currently available for **Android** and **iOS**.

 ### Provided Features